manospits/Phenesthe/README.md

 ## Features

 - A user friendly language that allows the definition of temporal phenomena
-- Formal description of the semantics and execution semantics (to be made public soon)
+- Formal description of the semantics and execution semantics
 - An engine that allows the recognition of the instants and intervals at which the user defined phenomena are true/hold

 ## Installation & Getting Started